prometheus/prometheus/docs/querying/basics.md

 instant and range vectors in a query.

-For example, the following expression returns the value of `http_requests_total` 5 minutes in the past relative to the current query evaluation time:
+For example, the following expression returns the value of `http_requests_total` five minutes in the past relative to the current query evaluation time:

     http_requests_total offset 5m